 Recognising these traits can help you distinguish keratosis pilaris from other skin conditions.
 If unsure, a healthcare professional can offer clarity and treatment options.

-Living with keratosis pilaris can be challenging, but by following the following tips and making necessary lifestyle adjustments, you can effectively manage keratosis pilaris and minimise its impact on your daily life.
+Living with keratosis pilaris can be challenging, but by following the tips and making necessary lifestyle adjustments, you can effectively manage keratosis pilaris and minimise its impact on your daily life.

 Dry skin can worsen your symptoms of keratosis pilaris.
 You can manage dry skin in the following ways: